 We all know the one.
 The guy at the office perpetually in plaid.
 The dude at the dog park who wears Tevas for their "breathability."
 The friend who carries around a knife every day, just in case.
 They'll appreciate outdoorsy gifts for guys because they're the rugged outdoorsmen, and their numbers are growing.

 In 2015, visitors came out in record breaking numbers to visit one of America's 58 national parks.
-From the coral reefs of Biscayne, Florida, to the barren sands of Death Valley in California, to the snow caps of Denali in Alaska, dudes have been showing up en masse to ditch their smartphones and take in nature.
+From the coral reefs of Biscayne, Florida, to the rugged landscape Joshua Tree National Park in California, to the snow caps of Denali in Alaska, dudes have been showing up en masse to ditch their smartphones and take in nature.

 But unlike in their apartment, where food delivery is a few clicks away, and the landlord provides a place to rest their head, in the wild they need to be self sustaining.
 Whether it rains or snows or the sun doesn't stop shining, the outdoorsman needs to be able to build a fire, erect a shelter, find their way to the next campsite and, after a long day, relax.
 To help the flannel-wearing, knife-carrying, Teva-toting guy in your life make the most of the outdoors, here are the best gifts to help him survive and thrive.